 During construction, activities undertaken on site may have temporary adverse impacts on local residents, vehicle travellers, and non-motorised road users (NMUs) as a result of vehicle noise and delays due to traffic management measures.
-Local residents will be notified of works via letter drop and road users will be informed of works through a media release, which will provide details of construction dates and times.
+There is only one farmstead which lies approximately 20m east of the scheme and is afforded a degree of screening from the trunk road provided by roadside tree shelterbelt.
 The works will be of short duration and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low: